lightly-ai/lightly/docs/source/docker/integration/docker_trigger_from_api.rst

 This workflow is supported by the Lightly Platform using a datapool.
 It remembers which raw data in your S3 bucket has already been processed and will ignore it in future docker runs.
-Thus you can send the same job again to the Lightly Worker.
+Thus you can send the same job again to the worker.
 It will find your new raw data in the S3 bucket, stream, embed and subsample it and then add it to your existing dataset.
 The samplers will take the existing data in your dataset into account when sampling new data to be added to your dataset.